Buying a home can be an exciting time, and it comes with a lot of paperwork, including purchasing an insurance policy.

 Here’s what you should know about homeowners insurance requirements.

-Mortgage lenders want to protect their investment while they still carry the note.
-Therefore, they require homeowners to secure property insurance before closing and carry it until they pay it off.
+Mortgage lenders require homeowners insurance because they want to protect their investment.
+They require homeowners to secure property insurance before closing and carry it until they pay off their mortgage.
 A homeowners policy ensures that the owner can afford repairs if a fire, explosion, or other covered peril damages the home.

 The role of state governments in home insurance

-State insurance departments or agencies help regulate insurance companies by looking into customer complaints and reviewing company practices, solvency, and rating methods.2
+State insurance departments or agencies help regulate insurance companies by looking into customer complaints and reviewing company practices, solvency, and rating methods.[?]

 How much homeowners insurance do lenders require?